jon-j-warren/fantasy-hockey/README.md

 violation occurs for a past date, the date of the infraction will be the day used to check if the cap was hit.
-In the event where there is no day associated with the infraction or the day that the infraction occurred is not explicitly released, then the day that the infraction was announced will server as the day used to associate with the cap.
+In the event where there is no day associated with the infraction or the day that the infraction occurred is not explicitly released, then the day that the infraction was announced will serve as the day used to associate with the cap.

 Here are the props for this season: